And the feelings of joy and gratitude at your good fortune would last for a long time, wouldn’t they?

 When the world seems to be in turmoil, and life is changing in ways that are distressing and unpredictable, we need something unchanging to hold on to.
 That something is our eternal Heavenly Father.

-For those of you who live near a large body of water, or who might be visiting one during the holidays, what are some important things to remember when spending a day at the beach?
+For those of you who live near a large body of water, or who might be visiting one during the summer, what are some important things to remember when spending a day at the beach?

 Remembering to apply sunscreen is definitely important.
 So is bringing snacks, a blanket to lie on, and perhaps an umbrella to sit under.
 Maybe a toy bucket and shovel for the kids to play with in the sand.

 But isn’t there something more important than all of those?

 How about remembering to pay attention to the lifeguard?

 If you’re visiting a public beach by an ocean or large lake, there will probably be a lifeguard station there.
 Lifeguards will be in place at intervals on raised platforms above the sandy shoreline.
 If the lifeguard tells you the undertow makes it unsafe to swim in the water, obey his or her instructions.